RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

 to transduce RBS-modified MscL-sfGFP coding regions became increasingly inefficient as the targeted expression level of MscL was reduced.
 This was due to the decreasing fluorescence levels and survival rates of the integration candidates.
-Consequently, RBS modifications were made by inserting DNA oligos with lambda Red-mediated homologous recombination, i.e., recombineering [Sharan 2009].
-The oligos had a designed mutation (Figure 2) flanked by ~25 base pairs that matched the targeted MscL region [Table S2].
-A two-step recombineering process of selection followed by counter selection using a tetA-sacB gene fusion cassette [@li2013] was chosen because of its capabilities to integrate with efficiencies comparable to P1 transduction and not leave antibiotic resistance markers or scar sequences in the final strain.
-To prepare the strain D6LG-Tn10 for this scheme, the Tn10 transposon containing the tetA gene needed to be removed to avoid interference with the tetA-sacB cassette.
-Tn10 was removed from the middle of the ycjM gene with the primer Tn10delR (Table S2) by recombineering, creating the strain D6LG (SD0).
-Counter selection against the tetA gene was promoted by using agar media with fusaric acid [@bochner1980; @li2013].
-The tetA-sacB cassette was PCR amplified out of the strain XTL298 using primers MscLSPSac and MscLSPSacR (Table S2).
+Consequently, Shine-Dalgarno sequence modifications were made by inserting DNA oligos with lambda Red-mediated homologous recombination, i.e., recombineering [@sharan2009].
+The oligos had a designed mutation ([@Fig:boxplot]) flanked by ~25 base pairs that matched the targeted MscL region (Table S2).
+A two-step recombineering process of selection followed by counter selection using a *tetA-sacB* gene fusion cassette [@li2013] was chosen because of its capabilities to integrate with efficiencies comparable to P1 transduction and not leave antibiotic resistance markers or scar sequences in the final strain.
+To prepare the strain D6LG-Tn10 for this scheme, the Tn10 transposon containing the *tetA* gene needed to be removed to avoid interference with the *tetA-sacB* cassette.
+Tn10 was removed from the middle of the *ycjM* gene with the primer Tn10delR (Table S2) by recombineering, creating the strain D6LG (SD0).
+Counter selection against the *tetA* gene was promoted by using agar media with fusaric acid [@bochner1980; @li2013].
+The *tetA-sacB* cassette was PCR amplified out of the strain XTL298 using primers MscLSPSac and MscLSPSacR (Table S2).
 The cassette was integrated in place of the spacer region in front of the MscL start codon of D6LG (SD0) by recombineering, creating the intermediate strain D6LTetSac.
 Positive selection for cassette integration was provided by agar media with tetracycline.
-Finally, the RBS modifying oligos were integrated into place by replacing the tetA-sacB cassette by recombineering.
-Counter selection against both tetA and sacB was ensured by using agar media with fusaric acid and sucrose [@li2013], creating the Shine-Dalgarno mutant strains used in this work.
+Finally, the RBS modifying oligos were integrated into place by replacing the *tetA-sacB* cassette by recombineering.
+Counter selection against both *tetA* and *sacB* was ensured by using agar media with fusaric acid and sucrose [@li2013], creating the Shine-Dalgarno mutant strains used in this work.